Robert Paul Weston

 A pair of cousins separated by language, continent and culture meet for the first time when Jill travels to Japan to visit her far-flung cousin.
 Natsumi’s nervousness about…

-10 Great Picture Books about Japan
+10 great picture books about Japan

 In collaboration with illustrator Misa Saburi, I’ve put out my first picture book!
 Having only published novels and short stories, it was a welcome change.
 It’s so gratifying…